kilianjj/rush-hour-and-hoppers-solvers/README.md

-# rush-hour-and-hoppers-solvers
+# JavaFX Version of ThinkFun's Rush Hour and Hoppers games
 JavaFX applications to mimic play of Hoppers and Rush Hour puzzle games.
-Provides BFS generated hints for both games too.